StephanHainthaler/ft_transcendence/README.md

 make prod
 ```

-which will start the docker compose, and run both frontend and backend in separate containers
+which will start the docker compose, and run frontend and backend services in separate containers

 #### Module List

 - Web               []
 - User Management   []
+- Server Side Pong  []
 - etc...

 #### Dependencies